The place to learn and improve

 In addition to transforming the way you tie, you will gain confidence and dominance because you will possess demonstrable skills and in learning these, you will also build self-discipline.
+This will focus you in the present and therefore expand your awareness.
+A chain of events that can only benefit you.
 This is common to many of the martial arts and, of course, shibari's heritage is in hojojutsu and samurai techniques.

 We feel sure you will be as delighted as our other students; see what they say.
 In fact, we are so certain you'll be completely happy that we offer a money-back guarantee.

 With free classes, previews, our guarantee of satisfaction and monthly fees from the price of a coffee, what's stopping you?

 As your experience of on-line tutorials is likely to be limited to videos on YouTube and the like, I'd like to start by answering a few of the questions you are likely to have, addressing some of the challenges to learning and explaining the advantages of our way of teaching.